 Figure 4.11: The camera installation fixture (in the foreground at top left, schematic at top right, in close-up at bottom) at Fermilab.
 Bottom image shows the installation fixture being used to mount the camera in the Prime Focus Cage (black, at right).
 The cage itself is attached by fins to the white and yellow rings of the telescope simulator; the inner white ring has the same dimension as the ring at the top end of the Blanco.
 The simulator was used to test DECam in all configurations it will encounter on the telescope as well as the mounting and dismounting procedures.

-4.6 The Blanco Telescope
+4.F The Blanco Telescope

 The Blanco 4m telescope was named after Dr. Victor M. Blanco (1918-2011), an astronomer from Puerto Rico, who was the second Director of CTIO (1967-1981).
 The Blanco is an equatorial mount telescope with a 150” diameter primary mirror.
 The primary mirror and prime focus cage are mounted on a Serrurier Truss (Abdel-Gawad, et al. 1969).
 The telescope was commissioned in 1974 (Blanco 1993).
 Until 1998, it was the largest telescope in the Southern Hemisphere.
 It has a high-quality Cervit primary mirror that provides excellent image quality.
 An extensive set of improvements made a decade ago included replacement of the passive primary mirror supports with an active system and alterations to the telescope environment to improve the air flow and remove heat sources.
 More recent improvements made for the Dark Energy Camera include replacement of the primary mirror’s radial supports, which has substantially reduced motion of the primary in its cell, and an upgrade of the telescope control system.
 Figure 4.12 shows a photograph of the Blanco 4m telescope with the new DECam prime focus cage installed.